framps/raspberryTools/README.md

 9. [checkPARTUUIDsInDDImage.sh](https://github.com/framps/raspberryTools/blob/master/checkPARTUUIDsInDDImage.sh) - Retrieve PARTUUIDs of Raspberry dd Backup image partitions /boot and / and check if they match in /boot/cmdline.txt and /etc/fstab

-10. [syncUUIDs.sh](https://github.com/framps/raspberryTools/blob/master/syncUUIDs.sh) - Update /boot/cmdline.txt and /etc/fstab on a device with the UUIDs or PARTUUIDs used on the device.
-Useful when an image was cloned on another device.
+10. [syncUUIDs.sh](https://github.com/framps/raspberryTools/blob/master/syncUUIDs.sh) - Check whether /boot/cmdline.txt and /etc/fstab on a device match the UUIDs or PARTUUIDs used on the device partitions.
+Option -u will synchronize the files.
+Useful when an image was cloned to another device and fails during boot.

 11. [raspiKernelInfo.sh](https://github.com/framps/raspberryTools/blob/master/raspiKernelInfo.sh) - Retrieve info about the running system on a Raspberry